Cirkit Designer Logo

 Pin Configuration and Descriptions

-The breakout board features two main solder pads or pin headers for connecting the LED to a power source.
-The pin configuration is as follows:
+The breakout board features two solder pads or pin headers for easy connection:

 Note: Ensure proper polarity when connecting the LED to avoid damage.